jalenallen21/Active-Directory-Functions/README.md

-# Active-Directory-Functions
+# Active-Directory
 # <p align="center">
 <img src="https://i.imgur.com/pU5A58S.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
+<h1>Active Directory Lab</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the steps to creating admin users from the domain controller to client 1.
+This will allow you to create users to use computers as well as having access with given passwords.<br />